Western Satraps: Possible vassalage to the Kushans

 It is still unclear whether the Western Satraps were independent rulers or vassals of the Kushan Empire (30–375 CE).
-The continued use of the word "Satrap" on their coin would suggest a recognized subjection to a higher ruler, possibly the Kushan emperor.
+The continued use of the word "Satrap" on their coin would suggest a recognised subjection to a higher ruler, possibly the Kushan emperor.

 Also, a statue of Chastana was found in Mathura at the Temple of Mat together with the famous statues of Vima Kadphises and Kanishka.
 The statue has the inscription "Shastana" (Middle Brahmi script: Sha-sta-na).
 This also would suggest at least alliance and friendship, if not vassalage.
 Finally Kanishka claims in the Rabatak inscription that his power extends to Ujjain, the classical capital of the Western Satrap realm.
 This combined with the presence of the Chastana statue side by side with Kanishka would also suggest Kushan alliance with the Western Satraps.

 Finally, following the period of the "Northern Satraps" who ruled in the area of Mathura, the "Great Satrap" Kharapallana and the "Satrap" Vanaspara are known from an inscription in Sarnath to have been feudatories of the Kushans.

 Generally, the position taken by modern scholarship is that the Western Satraps were vassals of the Kushans, at least in the early period until Rudradaman I conquered the Yaudheyas, who are usually thought to be Kushan vassals.
 The question is not considered perfectly settled.